pablitolito/pySCu/Readme.txt

-This program is linked with CalvÃ­n et al., (in review). pySCu: a new python code for analyzing remagnetizations directions by means of Small Circle utilities.
+This program is linked with Calvín et al., (in review). pySCu: a new python code for analyzing remagnetizations directions by means of Small Circle utilities.
 Computers and geosciences

 pySCu has three different modules